JoshDoody/fsn/coach/faq.md

 My fees are not negotiable.
 Salary Negotiation Coaching isn’t for everyone and that’s ok!

-## Fee Payment
+## <a name="payment">Fee Payment

-### When is payment due?

-Once we have completed our work together, I will calculate your result fee and send an invoice for your total fees (your strategy fee and your result fee).

-Please see the “Cost” section of this document for an in-depth explanation of the fee structure for Salary Negotiation Coaching.

 ### Can I pay with a credit card?

-There is an additional 3% convenience fee to pay the fees with a credit card because result fees can sometimes be very large, and the associated credit card processing fees get very large.
+There is an additional 3% convenience fee to pay the fees with a credit card because credit card processing fees can be very large.
 There is no convenience fee for ACH (bank transfer) or paper check.

 ### What other payment options are there?